sarah-star/recipes/pancakes.md

 - Pour a scoop of batter in the pan
 - After 30 seconds, turn over the pancake
 - After another 30 seconds, ger rhe pancake out of the pan
+- Serve with tomatoes, paprikas, cucumber and vegan cheese